team401/2017-Robot-Code/README.md

 ### Dashboard
 The dashboard is written in html/javascript and is built off of NodeJS, Electron, and FRCDashboard.
 Feel free to copy and modify the dashboard for your robot.

-All variables follow the standard java naming convention you would learn in a Computer Science course: